-The US government's official research into UFOs ended with the publication of the so-called 'Condon Committee report' in completed in 1969, and which concluded that the study of UFOs for the past 21 years up until that point in time, had achieved very little, if anything at all, and that further extensive study of UFO sightings was unwarranted and subsequently not sanctioned, or so it would appear!
+The US government's official research into UFOs ended with the publication of the so-called 'Condon Committee report,' it was completed in 1969, and which concluded that the study of UFOs for the past 21 years up until that point in time, had achieved very little, if anything at all, and that further extensive study of UFO sightings was unwarranted and subsequently not sanctioned, or so it would appear!

 The Condon Committee report also recommended the termination of the USAF special unit Project Blue Book.

 Edward U. Condon 1902-1974